In 2019, the couple donated two new additions to the Crary's Sanford collection READ MORE

 Cornelia Van Auken Chapin was born in 1893 in Waterford, Connecticut.
 After exploring other interests, including aeronautics, she decided to become a sculptor in the 1920s.
 In the late 1930s Chapin purchased a studio in New York City which had formally belonged to sculptor Gutzon Borglum.
 She shared the studio with her fellow sculptor Marion Sanford, and often modeled for Sanford's work.
 Sanford and Chapin remained close companions until Chapin's death in 1972.

 Please note the gallery is only open during exhibitions.
-Visit our calendar pages for details: 2019 and 2020
+Visit our calendar pages for details: 2020